ambr-0-se/Builder-s-Pub/docs/MVP implementation plan/stage 17.md

 **Technical details:**
 - File: `web/app/search/page.tsx`
-  - On server, check session; if anon, do not call `listRealCollabs`; conditionally render a login-required card for the collaborations section/tab.
+  - On tab switch to Collaborations: if anon, immediately show a login‑required card and skip `listRealCollabs` (no API call needed).
+If authed, clear the projects placeholder so the copy reads “Search for Collaborations”.
   - If the page currently renders a unified view, guard the collab half only.

 **Files:**